Artificial Poetry Generation

 AND HE WAS WISE TO MASTURBATE

-WITH ICE-CREAM SHE HAD RECOMMENDED NOW SHE SCREAMS WITHOU RATE
+WITH ICE-CREAM SHE HAD RECOMMENDED NOW SHE SCREAMS WITHOUT RATE

 THE CALCULATOR OF DEVIL MUST PASSIONATELY CLAP WHILE AUTOMOBILES SPIT